Cohomological rigidity of manifolds with torus actions: I: Preliminaries

-Intuitively, the more algebraic information $\mathrm{Tor}(K;\kk)$ has, the more likely $K$ is $B$-rigid, so the most interesting case is the class of Gorenstein$^*$ complexes since their $\mathrm{Tor}$-algebras have Poincar\'e duality.
-However, even in the Gorenstein$^*$ class the $B$-rigid does not hold in most cases.
-For example, letting $K_1$ and $K_2$ be Gorenstein$^*$ complexes of the same dimension, the set $\CC(K_1\# K_2)$ in general contains more than one combinatorial type, but the $\mathrm{Tor}$-algebras of all elements in $\CC(K_1\# K_2)$ are the same (\cite[Theorem 4.2]{FW15}).
-An irreducible non-$B$-rigid example can be found in \cite{FCMW16} (see also \cite[Proposition 2.4]{B17}): there are three different irreducible polytopal $3$-spheres with $8$ vertices, which have the same $\mathrm{Tor}$-algebras, and their corresponding moment-angle manifolds are all homeomorphic to a connected sum of sphere products \cite{Iri16}.
-Another interesting example is that there are non-$B$-rigid polytopal $4$-spheres with $8$ vertices, whose combinatorial type is determined by the cohomology of quasitoric manifolds over themselves \cite{CP18}.
-All non-$B$-rigid examples above are not flag.
-Flag non-$B$-rigid examples can be constructed by \emph{puzzle-move} operations in the next subsection (see \S \ref{sec:SCC} for the reason).
+Intuitively, the more algebraic information $\mathrm{Tor}(K)$ has, the more likely $K$ is {$BB$-rigid}, so the most interesting case is the class of Gorenstein* complexes since their $\mathrm{Tor}$-algebras have Poincar\'e duality.
+However, even in this class the {$BB$-rigidity} does not hold in most cases.
+For example, let $K_1$ and $K_2$ be two homology spheres of the same dimension.
+Then the set $\CC(K_1\# K_2)$ in general contains more than one combinatorial type, but the $\mathrm{Tor}$-algebras of all simplicial complexes in $\CC(K_1\# K_2)$ are the same (see \cite[{Theorem 4.2}]{FW21}).

+Examples of irreducible non-{$BB$-rigid} simplicial spheres can be found in \cite{FCMW16} (see also \cite[Proposition 2.4]{B17}): there are three different irreducible polytopal $3$-spheres with $8$ vertices that have the same $\mathrm{Tor}$-algebras; Iriye \cite{Iri16} showed that their corresponding moment-angle manifolds are all homeomorphic to a connected sum of sphere products, with a summand being the product of three spheres, whereas all previously known examples of this kind have every summand being a product of two spheres.

+Another interesting example is that there are non-{$BB$-rigid} polytopal $4$-spheres with $8$ vertices, whose combinatorial types are determined by the cohomology of quasitoric manifolds over them \cite{CP19}.

+All non-{$BB$-rigid} examples above are not flag.
+Flag non-{$BB$-rigid} examples can be constructed by \emph{puzzle-move} operations in the next subsection (see Section \ref{sec:SCC} for more details).

-On the other hand, the $B$-rigidity problem is solved positively for some particular classes of Gorenstein$^*$ complexes, such as joins of boundary complexes of finite simplices and the connected sum of such a complex and the boundary of a simplex \cite{CPS10}, as well as some highly symmetric simplicial $2$-spheres \cite{CK11}.
-Another family of $B$-rigid $2$-spheres was obtained by the authors in \cite{FMW15}, and one of the purposes of this paper is to generalize this result to all dimensional Gorenstein$^*$ complexes (see \S \ref{sec:SCC}).
+On the other hand, the {$BB$-rigidity} problem is solved positively for some particular classes of simplicial spheres, such as joins of boundary complexes of finite simplices and the connected sum of such a complex and the boundary of a simplex \cite[Lemma 5.2 and Theorem 6.3]{CPS10}, as well as some highly symmetric simplicial $2$-spheres \cite{CK11}.
+(In fact, \cite{CPS10} and \cite{CK11} proved the stronger results that these simplicial spheres are combinatorially rigid.)
+Another family of {$BB$-rigid} $2$-spheres was obtained by the authors in \cite{FMW15}, and one of the purposes of this paper is to generalize this result to all dimensions.